 Faculty, supervisors and other employees should understand that there are substantial risks in even an apparently consenting relationship.
 This is particularly evident where a difference in influence or authority exists.
-Even if the conflict of interest issues are resolved, charges of sexual harassment or violation of the university's "Employment of Relatives" policy may develop, even when both parties have consented to the relationship.
+Even if the conflict of interest issues are resolved, charges of sexual harassment or violation of the University's "Employment of Relatives" policy may develop, even when both parties have consented to the relationship.
 The faculty member, supervisor or other employee may, by virtue of his or her position of authority and responsibility, bear the burden of accountability.
-If a proscribed romantic and/or sexual relationship exists or develops, the parties involved shall report it to an appropriate supervisor.
+If a romantic and/or sexual relationship exists or develops as described under "Interpersonal Relationships" above, the parties involved shall report it to an appropriate supervisor.
 For example, a faculty member must report the matter immediately to the department chair and/or dean; an employee must report the matter to his/her supervisor.
-Once notified, the supervisor, in conjunction with HR, will assess individual situations for the protection of individual and university interests.
+Once notified, the supervisor, in conjunction with HR, will assess individual situations for the protection of individual and University interests.
 Failure to report such a relationship may result in disciplinary action, up to and including termination.

-Any member of the university community who is troubled by an apparent romantic and/or sexual relationship between employees of the university should contact the director of human resources.
-The Human Resources department will make inquiries consistent with the informal sexual harassment complaint procedure described below.
+Any member of the University community who is troubled by an apparent romantic and/or sexual relationship that violates these policies between employees of the University should contact the director of human resources.
+The human resources department will make inquiries consistent with the informal sexual harassment complaint procedure described below.
 At any time, the director of human resources may initiate a formal complaint as described below.